Nose Filler In Bournemouth

 The most common fillers used nowadays are made of something called hyaluronic acid.

-A good thing about these fillers, is that your body already produces this acid, therefore it is considered super safe.
+A good thing about these fillers is that your body already produces this acid, therefore they are considered super safe.

-There are also fillers made of calcium or poly-L-lactic acid (such as Sculptra and Radiesse).
-These fillers also stimulate the production of collagen which encourages regeneration of tissue.
+There are also fillers made of calcium or poly-L-lactic acid.
+These fillers also stimulate the production of collagen, which encourages regeneration of tissue.

-Because the results are permanent, we recommend that you under-fill on the first treatment.
-Then we add more at the next appointment, until we have achieved the desired results.
+Because the results are permanent, we recommend that you underfill on the first treatment.
+Then we can add more at the next appointment, until we have achieved the desired results.

 Why Would You Get A Nose Filler?